basxib/CloudAcademyBlogAPI/README.md

 7. The web server should be running on port 8090 now.
 8. Download and open Postman: https://www.postman.com/downloads/
 9. Start experimenting with the APIs using postman (watch this video guide)

+# Areas to improve if I had more time:
+Use Async methods instead of synchronous to gain more performance.
+Use Swagger to serve an API manual page.
+Create a containerized version of the app.
+Further expand on unit tests.